ibm-cloud-docs/solution-tutorials/vpc-tg-dns-iam.hidden.md

 {: #admin}
 {: step}

 The admin team will be responsible for creating the IAM resources.
-After fetching the source code and making the initial terraform.tfvars changes suggested above set current directory to ./admin and use the `ibmcloud iam api-key-create` command to create an api key for the admin.
+The instructions below use the `ibmcloud iam api-key-create` command to create an api key for the admin.
 This is the same as a password to your account and it will be used by terraform to perform tasks on your behalf.
 Keep the api key safe.

 1. Initialize and verify the basename shell variable.
 Verify it matches the basename in the terraform.tfvars file:
    ```